gitter-badger/iron-2/README.md

 # The Iron Programming Language

-**Iron** (abbreviated **Fe**) is a multi-purpose programming language, on which development started in 2016.
+**Iron** (abbreviated **Fe**) is a general-purpose programming language, on which development started in 2016.
 It is designed to be both flexible and readable; approachable for individuals who come from vastly different backgrounds.
 It draws inspiration from many other popular languages, most notably from Python, JavaScript, C++, and SystemVerilog.

 ## Getting Started

-### Learn the Language

-This repository contains everything you need to install Iron on your system.
+This repository will contain everything you need to install Iron on your system.
 To learn more about the language itself, including features and syntax, head over to the repository for the [Iron Language Guide](https://github.com/IronLang/iron-manual).

 ## Build Instructions